CSIRT-MU/Cryton/docs/interfaces/cli.md

 CLI implements capabilities of the Cryton's REST API and can be automated by using custom scripts.

+!!! tip "Command aliases support"

+    Instead of typing the whole command, use only the unique first letters.

+    `cryton-cli workers list` -> `cryton-cli w l`

 ```
 Usage: cryton-cli [OPTIONS] COMMAND [ARGS]...